 What causes iron deficiency anaemia?

-- Malnutrition in premature babies (milk is poor source of iron) or young children who are picky eaters
+- Malnutrition – poverty, premature babies (milk is poor source of iron), young children who are picky eaters

-- Cereal-based diets decrease iron bioavailability, as phytates in grains make iron poorly absorbed
+- Cereal-based diets – decreases iron bioavailability, as phytates in grains reduce iron absorption

 - Heavy menstruation (periods)

 - (Occult) gastrointestinal bleeding – from benign lesions or cancer, may occur over long period of time

 - Aspirin and non-steroidal anti-inflammatory drugs – cause gastritis

 - Proton pump inhibitors – may impair iron absorption